microkits/microbus/README.md

 disconnect: () => void; // emitted when the transporter is disconnected
 ```

-It is required to emit a `data` event when a package is received.
+It is required to emit a `data` event when a packet is received.

 ### Example of a mqtt based transporter